Psalm 119:105- “Your Word is a lamp unto my feet, and a light unto my path.“

 Don’t go too overboard, it makes other cabins look bad.
 But don’t go too underboard, it’s fun to get creative and make your cabin feel special.
 Here are some ideas from YLHelp.com.

 During my early years of leading, I used to play “Silent Football” with guys in the cabin at night.
-After realizing the game has potential to really “damage” some kids, I’ve switched to a nightly routine of playing “Push the Deck.”
+After realizing the game has the potential to emotionally damage some kids, I’ve switched to a nightly routine of playing “Push the Deck.”
 We circle up laying on the floor, taking turns to do pushups through an entire stack of playing cards.
 Face cards=10.
 Aces=15.
 Number cards=# on the card.
 It tires guys out pretty good.
 Last man standing wins.

 Statistics show that 8 out of 10 YL campers/leaders leave camp with a wet item.
 Wouldn’t it be nice to have a plastic bag to pack that baby in?